 The advanced purchasing system feature can automatically create POs for you based on the level of inventory.
 Whenever the inventory level is low, the system automatically notifies you and sends POs to the suppliers.

 It is important for a business to ship the orders in the best possible way to ensure overall customer satisfaction.
 This is essential for logistic companies such as DHL and FedEx to survive.
 Customers often experience issues such as late deliveries, damaged products, or incorrect packages.
 You should opt for a software solution that can streamline the shipping process while making it as automated as possible.

 Businesses often use standard shipping tools that include printing product labels and barcodes.
 If customer satisfaction is crucial for your business, your software solution should integrate with top third-party logistics companies such as FedEx and UPS.

 There are more features you can desire for including dispatching orders as multiple shipments.
 This allows you to quickly deliver the in-stock products while the back-ordered goods can be dispatched at a later time.
 The system also allows you to ship the orders by lot ID, which is very useful to implement FIFO (First in First Out) and LIFO (Last in First Out) shipments.

 6. Order Management

 Traditional inventory management systems have the capability to help you manage your sales orders.
-These tools are helping businesses to customize pricing, send price quotes, track the orders, and simplify the return process.
+These tools are helping businesses to customize pricing, send price quotes, track orders, and simplify the return process.
 Some modern-day advanced inventory management systems can sync your sales orders with inventory levels, mark shipping ready items, and support omni-channel sales.